in cooperation with Taylor Wessing

 Data are widely considered to be the “oil” of the digital economy.
 But whereas the concept seems essential and ubiquitous, social, economic, and legal aspects associated with the meaning, ownership, exchange, use, and protection of data remain highly contested even among countries with similar economic and political systems like Japan and Germany.

-Our speakers will present the main legal regulations and public discourses related to the concept of data in Japan and Germany.
-In the discussion, we will try to pinpoint major differences in the understanding of data and their implications for the ownership, protection, use, and international exchange.
+Our speakers presented the main legal regulations and public discourses related to the concept of data in Japan and Germany.
+They also discussed major differences in the understanding of data and their implications for the ownership, protection, use, and international exchange.